enricobn/iuv/README.md

 The first time it will be slow since it will download node js, yarn and all javascript libraries.

 That task creates a "web" folder under iuv-examples/build, then you have to open index.html with a browser.
+That task creates a "web" folder under iuv-todomvc/build, then you have to open index.html with a browser.

 ### Build code generation command line tool
 From the command line : `./gradlew iuv-openapi-codegen:shadowJar`